 USD/CAD is testing the resistance level at 1.2350.

 The Canadian dollar weakened for a third day against its broadly stronger U.S. counterpart on Thursday, after a hawkish shift in guidance by the U.S. Federal Reserve startled investors.
 "The Canadian dollar was hammered as the prospect of two U.S. rate hikes erased the advantage the currency had benefited from when it was just the Bank of Canada forecasting rate increases," Rahim Madhavji, president at KnightsbridgeFX.com, said in a note.
 A majority of 11 Fed officials penciled in at least two quarter-point rate increases for 2023 in a surprise move on Wednesday, boosting the U.S. dollar to a two-month high against a basket of major currencies.

-It’s a busy day ahead on the economic calendar.
-Economic data from the U.S will draw plenty of interest, with service sector PMIs from the Eurozone also in focus.
+It’s a relatively busy day on the economic calendar after impressive stats from NZ and Australia.
+Economic data from the Eurozone and the U.S will be in focus.